 The SWAN Legal Services Initiative (LSI) was created to address barriers within the legal process that delay permanency for a child in the child welfare system.
 LSI has expedited permanency in Pennsylvania by first identifying and then resolving these legal barriers and delays.

-SWAN LSI paralegals are supported by the LSI Steering Committee, the knowledge and resources of DHS/OCYF and Diakon/FDR, the SWAN prime contractor.
+SWAN LSI paralegals are supported by the LSI Steering Committee, the knowledge and resources of DHS/OCYF and Diakon/Voce, the SWAN prime contractor.
 With its significant history, LSI has become an integral part of the county child and youth services team, as the counties move toward improving their practice.

 In 1996, the Pennsylvania Department of Human Services (DHS), through what was then the Statewide Adoption Network, established the Adoption Legal Services Project (ALSP) in Allegheny County.
 The next year, the initiative and a paralegal support position was established in Westmoreland County.
 The paralegal assisted county solicitors, as well as children and youth workers, to prepare and move permanency cases to a final resolution.
 Both programs were very successful, and as a result, DHS’s Office of Children, Youth and Families (OCYF) then funded an expanded Legal Services Initiative (LSI) and offered the program to counties throughout the state.